securitybunker/databunker/README.md

 According to GDPR: *The personal data should be adequate, relevant and **limited to what is necessary** for the purposes for which they are processed.*

-Our system can generate you time-limited shareable identity token that you can share with 3rd parties as an identity.
+Our system can generate you time-limited, temporary, shareable identity token that you can share with 3rd parties as a record identity.
 This identity, can link back to the user personal record or user app record or to specific user session.

 Optionally, Data Bunker can incorporate partner name in identity so, you track this identity usage.

+Your partner can retrieve this information and only specific fields during this specific timeframe.
+Afterward, access will be blocked.

 ## Consent management, i.e. withdawal